willemveerman/tf-test/README.md

 modify the existing code as much as possible in order to do this, you'll also need to consider terraform state each stack should have it's own state but don't feel you need to go as far as setting up remote state.
 As for a CIDR block for the VPC use whatever you feel like, providing it's compliant with RFC-1918 and does not overlap with the dublin network.

+1. _I have parameterised the code in such a way that you can pass in one subnet cidr per AZ and it will create each subnet in a different AZ in the region - no hard-coding of AZs is required._

 2. The EC2 instance running Nginx went down over the weekend and we had an outage, it's been decided that we need a solution that is more resilient than just a single instance.
 Please implement a solution that you'd be confident would continue